agrc/Unclaimed-Property/readme.md

 ## Prepare the data

-1. Use the CLI to split the address data into chunks
+1. Use the CLI to split the address data into chunks.
+By default they will be created in the `data\partitioned` folder.

     ```sh
-    python -m cli create partitions --input-csv=../data/2020-03-09.csv --separator=\| --column-names=category --column-names=partial-id --column-names=address --column-names=zone
+    python -m cli create partitions --input-csv=../data/2022.csv --separator=\| --column-names=category --column-names=partial-id --column-names=address --column-names=zone
     ```

-1. Use the CLI to create `yml` job files to apply to the kubernetes cluster nodes to start the jobs
+1. Use the CLI to upload the files to the cloud so they are accessible to the kubernetes cluster containers

     ```sh
-    python -m cli create jobs
+    python -m cli upload
     ```

-1. Use the CLI to upload the files to the cloud so they are accessible to the kubernetes cluster containers
+1. Use the CLI to create `yml` job files to apply to the kubernetes cluster nodes to start the jobs.
+By default the job specifications will be created in the `jobs` folder.

     ```sh
-    python -m cli upload
+    python -m cli create jobs
     ```

 ## Secrets